Barry Sherman: Career

-Sherman later recalled that his interest in business as career was piqued when he was aged 10, when his father brought him to work at his zipper factory in downtown Toronto and gave Sherman some zippers to count and box.
+Sherman later recalled that his interest in business as a career was piqued when he was aged 10, when his father took him to work at his zipper factory in downtown Toronto and gave Sherman some zippers to count and box.
 He later wrote that his father was surprised at how well he did, filling "more than would have been done in the same time by any of his paid staff".
 He also recalled feeling insulted when his father counted them.

 In 1967, after completing his PhD, Sherman purchased Empire Laboratories from the executor of the estate of Louis Lloyd Winter and his wife, Beverley.
 The couple had died seventeen days apart in November 1965, leaving four orphaned young children: Paul Timothy, Jeffrey Andrew, Kerry Joel Dexter, and Dana Charles.
 Empire had been the first company to secure the compulsory rights to manufacture Hoffmann-La Roche's Valium (diazepam) in Canada, and was one of the country's largest manufacturers of Pfizer's Vibramycin (doxycycline), Upjohn Company's Orinase (tolbutamide), and the dietary sweetener saccharin.
 Winter's estate allowed Sherman to buy a majority stake in Empire and run it only on the condition that the four Winter children be allowed to work for the company when they reached 21, with the option to buy five-percent stakes in the company two years later, with 15-year royalties on four of its patented products.
 The agreement would be voided if Sherman sold Empire.

 That voiding happened in 1969.
 Sherman worked out a deal to swap shares with Empire's largest customer that put it in control of the company.
-In 1970 he invested in the American firm Barr Laboratories with US-based partners, became its largest shareholder and served as Barr's president.
+In 1970 he invested in the American firm Barr Laboratories with US-based partners, became its largest shareholder and president.
 He would eventually control a third of Barr's stock.
 Barr won the first rights to manufacture generic versions of Eli Lilly's Prozac.
 Today, Barr is a part of Teva Pharmaceutical Industries, the world's largest generic drugmaker, following Teva's acquisition of Barr in 2008.

 In January 1972, Sherman and Ulster Limited sold Empire to the Quebec-based Canadian operations of publicly traded International Chemical and Nuclear Corporation (ICN) of California, for 57,000 shares (Valeant Pharmaceuticals).
 This transaction voided his arrangement with the Winter estate.
 A year later, Sherman started Apotex with a few former Empire personnel; it was incorporated in 1974.
 This privately owned and Sherman-controlled company claims to be Canada's largest domestic pharmaceutical manufacturer.
 Sherman also became involved in nutraceutical manufacturing and other businesses, founding the National Institute of Nutrition (NION) with Richard Kashenberg.
 He later sold NION to Schiff and continued on to Apotex.

 By 2016, Apotex employed over 10,000 people as one of Canada's largest drug manufacturers, with over 260 products selling in over 115 countries.
 Revenues were about $1.5 billion annually.